rsuite/interactions/README.md

 ```

 - `okButtonText`: Customize "OK" button text.
+- `okButtonDangerous`: When set `true`, "OK" button is red colored.
 - `cancelButtonText`: Customize "Cancel" button text.
 - `onOk`: Callback function when "OK" is clicked.
 If `onOk` returns a `Promise`, "OK" button shows loading status until the promise finishes.
 - `onCancel`: Callback function when "Cancel" is clicked.
 If not provided, "Cancel" is disabled when "OK" is loading.